 Order fulfillment card

-The fulfillment represents a group of shipped items with corresponding tracking number.
-Fulfillments are created by a shop operator to mark selected products in an order as fulfilled.
+The fulfillment represents a group of shipped items with a corresponding tracking number.
+Fulfillments are created by a shop operator and usually represent physical shipments.

 Fulfillment means whether an order has been sent to the customer or not.
 Some orders will only have a single Unfulfilled or Fulfilled card.
 Others, as in the example below, will have both cards if parts of the order have been sent to the customer but other products are yet to be dispatched.